-Calculate the inverse sine of any number using this calculator.
-This arcsin calculator converts any number into its arcsin or inverse sine.
-Select radians or degrees for the units.
+Calculate the inverse sine (arcsin) of a number using this calculator.
+For real-number results, the input must be between −1 and 1 (inclusive).
+Select radians or degrees for the output units.

 Arcsin Formula